filmil/lit2md/README.md

 produces [this output][this].

 [this]: ./integration/hello.cc.md

+To see a minimal usage example, check out the self-referential [integration repo](./integration/README.md).

 It could be argued that such a converter could be useful in preparing explanatory documents about existing code.
 Now, a Markdown file is not